Central to torch is the torch_tensor objects.

 as_subclass(cls) -> Tensor

-instance with the same data pointer as
+Makes a cls instance with the same data pointer as

-.
+self.
 Changes in the output mirror changes in

-, and the output stays attached to the autograd graph.
+self, and the output stays attached to the autograd graph.

-must be a subclass of Tensor
+cls must be a subclass of Tensor.

 backward